anzdaddy/grpc_v_rest/README.md

 3. **gRPC async streaming** uses a single bidirectional streaming gRPC call, as above.
 However, requests are sent over one goroutine without waiting for responses while responses are harvested independently by a separate goroutine.
 4. **REST** calls a RESTful API over HTTP/2 once per request.

 For each technique, we run the client on a single-goroutine (1x) and on 16 goroutines (16x).
+The following outputs are as produced by `go test`, but with the benchmarks reordered to match the graphs.

 ### Loopback (in-process server)